william-murphy-jr/jQuery_Space_Invaders_Exercise/README.md

 # Space Defender

-> This is demo of jQuery's capabilities.
-This demo had been written for The Last
+> This demo had been written for The Last Mile's Code 7370 computer coding
+> class.
+It is intended to show students the capabilities and ease of use of
-> Mile's Code 7370 computer coding class.
-Student's will be expected to start
+> jQuery.
+Student's will be expected to start with a nearly empty app.js file
-> with a nearly empty app.js file that contains only some partial code snippets
+> that contains only some partial code snippets along with a few hints.
+The
-> along with a few hints and an almost 100% completed HTML file.
-They are
+> index.html file should require no changes.
+Students are provided with all
-> provided with all the assets that they will need.
-Student will only need to write
+> the assets that they will need to complete the exercise.
+A student will only
+> need to write JavaScript and most importantly jQuery to implement the
-> some jQuery and to get the full functionality of this demo.
+> full functionality this exercise.
 >
 >
 > Enjoy!!!